PavanRangani/docs/docs/prd/philanthropy/payment.md

 ## Browse Contributions Payment

 - Shows all Contribution payments of the legal entity
-- Provides a way to filter payments.
+- Provides a way to filter contribution payments.

 ### UI requirement